PrincetonUniversity/PucsCasAuthBundle/README.markdown

 Documentation
 =============

-Installation and configuration details are in documentation located in:
+Installation and configuration details are in the [documentation](https://github.com/PrincetonUniversity/PucsCasAuthBundle/blob/master/Resources/doc/index.rst).

-``Resources/meta/index.rst``

 License
 =======

 This software is licensed with [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause).
-The license file is located in:
+The license file is located in ``Resouces/meta/LICENSE``.

-``Resouces/meta/LICENSE``